Sexual mimicry: Genetic control over sexual mimicry

-Some organisms’ sexual mimicry is genetically determined by specific alleles.
-Unlike sexual mimicry that arises due to molecular compounds or hormones and can sometimes be induced through these molecules, this sexual mimicry arises from the organism's genetic material.
-Besides the female hyenas’ sexual anatomy, which is part of their genetics, some other organisms have only some males/females in their population who look like the opposite sex and this is determined by specific alleles.

-In the marine isopod population, Paracerceis sculpta, there are three different male morphologies: the alpha male is the largest morph, it matures last, and it is the one who gets privileged access to the females.
+Some organisms' sexual mimicry is genetically determined by specific alleles.
+In the marine isopod, Paracerceis sculpta, there are three different male morphologies: the alpha male is the largest morph, it matures last, and it is the one who gets privileged access to the females.
 The beta male is of intermediate size, and it mimics the female to get access to females.
 Last, the gamma male is the smallest morph and it invades harems, where females go to mate with alpha males, for mating opportunities.
 This morphology is associated with a single autosomal gene and three different alleles.
 Beta is the most dominant allele, followed by gamma, which is followed by alpha.
 Selection on these alleles acts according to the Hardy-Weinberg equilibrium and mating success is equivalent among all three morphs.

 The alpha males, who are homozygous for the alpha allele, mate with many females in a harem.
 The females prefer to aggregate with other females in the harem, which gives the alpha male a bigger selection of mating partners.
 Shuster (1992) looked at the behaviour and relationship of each morph with respect to the harem and found that beta and gamma males could locate harems that have sexually receptive females.
 They were also able to differentiate between a harem with a sexually receptive female, i.e. one that is able to mate, and a non-sexually receptive female, i.e. one that has already deposited the embryo into her pouch and can no longer mate.
 While it is still unclear how the beta males do this or how their mating strategies work, they are not harassed by alpha males due to their mimicry of females: the beta males can attract other females into the harem since females like to go where other females are, and this provides the alpha males with more mates.

 Another order of organisms whose sexual mimicry is influenced by their DNA is the Odonata, carnivorous insects known as dragonflies and damselflies.
 In these species, it is the female who sometimes mimics the male.
-Within a species, groups of females will differ in colour: one group mimics the males’ colour and they are known as androchromes.
+Within a species, groups of females will differ in colour: one group mimics the males' colour and they are known as androchromes.
 Other groups will have their own female colouration and they are known as gynochromes.
 In Ischnura elegans, androchromes comprise 6-30% of the female population and their colour is usually blue, like the males; in some populations, androchromes are larger in size than gynochromes.
 This polymorphism is controlled by an autosomal allele and some studies have looked at the reason for the polymorphism's maintenance.